dfelinto/blender-manual/manual/physics/smoke/material.rst

 by turning "Emmision Color" back on.

-.. admonition:: To see the smoke more clearly
+.. tip:: To see the smoke more clearly
-   :class: nicetip

    Under the world tab, chose a very dark color for the horizon.